 In recent years, San Diego has experienced a great deal of growth resulting in the development of multiple new shopping facilities, restaurants and cultural events.
-To the newcomer, as well as to the long time resident, San Diego offers unlimited choices for leisure time activities.
+For the newcomer as well as the long-time resident, San Diego offers unlimited choices for leisure time activities.
 Visit the City of San Diego Official Website to explore the city.

 Ranging from the eclectic to the sublime, San Diego's array of museums is filled with wonders that appeal to just about any taste for art, machinery, sports, classic cars, scientific discovery and more.
 Many of the area's most popular museums are clustered in Balboa Park within walking distance of each other, while others are tucked in outlying neighborhoods.

 San Diego is well known for its sun, surf and sand, but when the sun goes down, the curtain goes up on stages all over the county.
 From the California Center for the Arts, Escondido to historic theaters built at the turn of the century, from ballet to traditional folk dance, from symphony performances to dramatic opera and outdoor calliopes, San Diego offers the best in quality performing arts all year round.

 Photo by Kevin Yang, Med/Peds Class of 2021